OpenNews/srccon/logistics.md

 ## Schedule

-SRCCON will run from 9am till 9pm on Thursday, June 25 (including breakfast and non-session evening activities) and from 10am till 6:15pm on Friday, June 26.
+SRCCON will run from 9am till 9pm on Thursday, June 25 (including breakfast and non-session evening activities), and from 10am till 6:15pm on Friday, June 26.
 We will publish the complete SRCCON schedule in June.

 ## Lodging
 We have reserved a block of rooms at the <a href="http://www.commonshotel.com/">Commons Hotel</a> at a base rate of $139 per night.
 To get the conference rate, please call 800-822-6757 or 612-379-8888 and ask for the SRCCON rate, or use our [dedicated booking link](https://gc.synxis.com/rez.aspx?Hotel=53931&Chain=11910&template=GCF&shell=GCF_4&start=availresults&arrive=6/24/2015&depart=6/27/2015&adult=1&child=0&group=062415SRCC).